akankshaD/GaitAsABioMetric/README.md

 6. Graphical Representation: In this graph, we have 9 subjects and 25 videos, and we plot a multivariate parallel coordinates graph for them.
 With sufficient data, we would get a graph similar to the one on the right, with the videos of the same person represented as a single-color band.

+Folder wise info:
+Final Working Codes : It follows a sequence of using Blob Analysis to computing the Bounding Boxes, to using it to compute Gait signature for an individual.
+Finally, the main program uses it to train and train data and models.m uses this data, and tests it against different models, and checks for class error in each.